dotnet/docs/docs/standard/glossary.md

 ## Mono

-An open source, [cross-platform](#cross-platform) [.NET implementation](#implementation-of-net) that's mainly used when a small runtime is required.
-It is the runtime that powers Xamarin applications on Android, Mac, iOS, tvOS, and watchOS and is focused primarily on apps that require a small footprint.
+An open source, [cross-platform](#cross-platform) [.NET implementation](#implementation-of-net) that's used when a small runtime is required.
+It's the runtime that powers Xamarin applications on Android, Mac, iOS, tvOS, and watchOS and is focused primarily on apps that require a small footprint.

 It supports all of the currently published .NET Standard versions.

 Historically, Mono implemented the larger API of the .NET Framework and emulated some of the most popular capabilities on Unix.
-It is sometimes used to run .NET applications that rely on those capabilities on Unix.
+It's sometimes used to run .NET applications that rely on those capabilities on Unix.

 Mono is typically used with a [just-in-time compiler](#jit), but it also features a full [static compiler (ahead-of-time compilation)](#aot) that is used on platforms like iOS.